Last Updated on June 7, 2022 by

 Does Cymbalta Addiction Respond to Addiction Treatment?

-When a heroin addict develops a tolerance to heroin they will increase their dosage to produce the same effects as before.
+When a heroin addict develops tolerance they will increase their dosage to produce the same effects as before.
 When Cymbalta begins to “not work as well”, that indicates that medication tolerance is occurring.
 It is very similar to the above scenario with the heroin user, except it is the doctor who increases the dosage for you.
 There are many prescription drugs that are known for addictive properties such as morphine or Percocets©.
 Street drugs are addictive because of their mechanism, not because they were bought on the street.
 Many classifications of medications can cause addiction and the mechanics are surprisingly similar.
-Cymbalta addiction may seem less obvious, possibly because antidepressants are not typically used recreationally, the way heroin or crack might be, but it is a real and actual phenomenon no matter what you call the mechanics of it.
+Cymbalta addiction may seem less likely, possibly because antidepressants are not typically used recreationally, the way heroin or crack might be, but it is a real and actual phenomenon with clear characteristics.
 Using antidepressants to cover up depression doesn’t remove any actual real-life problems — the problems are still there and the drug will not make them disappear.
 That is where a recovery program can be helpful.
 Cymbalta addiction help such as counseling and nutritional neurotransmitter rehabilitation can be provided to overcome the many factors that are keeping drug dependence in place.
-Addressing the many layers of depression, anxiety, or other health conditions in natural and healthy ways, effectively supports recovery from Cymbalta addiction for the long term.
+Nutritional supports are effective for some, such as magnesium, omega-three fatty acids, and other important raw materials for brain health.14,15 Addressing the many layers of depression, anxiety, or other health conditions in natural and healthy ways, effectively supports recovery from Cymbalta addiction in the long term.

 Why Are Antidepressants Prescribed So Often?